-But I’m no good at that, even at the peak of my mental capacities, and 2012 was not really my brain’s finest year – proccupied, as it was back then, with a baby and a two year old.
+But I’m no good at that, even at the peak of my mental capacities, and 2012 was certainly not my intellectual peak – preoccupied, as my brain was back then, with a baby and a two year old.

 So I landed with ‘Desertmum’ and this is why: I’d heard several people refer to the early years of parenthood as being a ‘spiritual desert’.